Workshop Presenter Ellen Oh

 Freak Out! and Gross Out! were on Publisher’s Weekly’s 2006 and 2007 lists of top 100 best-selling children’s books.
 Her book Platypus!
 (Random House Step into Reading) was awarded the Maryland Library Association’s 2005 Blue Crab Young Reader Award for Nonfiction and was selected by the National Science Teachers Association as recommended classroom reading.

-She is a graduate of James Madison University and lives in Richmond, VA, with her husband, son, and several silly-looking pets.
+She is a graduate of James Madison University and lives in Richmond, Virginia, with her husband, son and several silly-looking pets.

 (Photo of Ginjer L. Clark credit to Jess Lucia Photography)

 Kelly Starling Lyons is a children's book author and founding member of The Brown Bookshelf, a team of authors and illustrators dedicated to raising awareness of black children's book creators.
 As a kid, she rarely saw stories for young readers that featured characters of color.
 Her mission is to make sure children today have a different reality.

 - CCBC Choices-honored picture book One Million Men and Me

 - Ellen's Broom, a Coretta Scott King Illustrator Honor book, Junior Library Guild and Bank Street Best selection